This page will give you an introduction to React Compiler and how to try it out successfully.

 Note

-React Compiler is a new experimental compiler that we’ve open sourced to get early feedback from the community.
+React Compiler is a new compiler that we’ve open sourced to get early feedback from the community.
 It is a build-time only tool that automatically optimizes your React app.
 It works with plain JavaScript, and understands the Rules of React, so you don’t need to rewrite any code to use it.

 What does the compiler do?